Participation from all walks of life: How Conservation Volunteers are the strength behind our stewardship work

 Ontario: Counting critters at the Carden Alvar

 With new technology, people can even continue to contribute valuable information from anywhere!
-NCC’s Ontario properties, including Carden Alvar, have been added into iNaturalist, a citizen science app that allows anyone to contribute to science anytime by uploading their sighting of a species.
+NCC’s properties in Ontario, including Carden Alvar, have been added into iNaturalist, a community science app that allows anyone to contribute to science anytime by uploading their sighting of a species.

 Hear more about the Carden Alvar in this episode of the NatureTalks podcast.